Dr Evangelia (Valia) Papoutsaki

 Dr Meng (Mo) Qu

-PhD and Assistant Professor at the Graduate School of Humanities and Social Sciences, Department of Integrated Global Studies (IGS) at Hiroshima University, Design Director at Done-will Tech China, and research director at Art Island Center Japan.
+PhD and Assistant Professor at the Graduate School of Humanities and Social Sciences, Department of Integrated Global Studies (IGS) at Hiroshima University and Visiting Research Fellow at Wakayama University.
+He is the board member at Event Management Journal (editorial/advisory), Journal of Responsible Tourism Management (JRTM, editorial), and CREATOUR International (advisory).
+He is also work as the Design Director at Done-will Tech China, and research director at Art Island Center Japan.
 He currently oversees an interdisciplinary research project on marginal island communities in the Seto Inland Sea region of Japan.
 He studied and worked as digital artist, interactive design director and vice president between Shanghai and Beijing in the digital media art and museum design industry (2006-2015).
 He is focusing on the revitalization of rural communities through international art festivals, by participating as a volunteer, staff member and researcher.
 Examples include the Xucun international Art Festival (2011-2013) in China, the Setouchi Triennale (2016-2019) in Japan as well as Shiosai Art Festival (2019-2020).
 Japan's population decrease, combined with its shrinking periphery due to aging, depopulation, and economic stagnation, is part of a global trend of post-growth shrinkage in rural areas on a large scale.
 His research focuses on how to introduce new innovational assets, art events and creative tourism initiatives and revitalize communities in Japan’s peripheral regions.
 His interests are gardening, pottery and aikido.
 Now he lives and researches in Higashihiroshima, Japan.

 Founder & Honorary Chair